Library Cards and Circulation Policies

 Friends of DPL

 Members of the Friends of DPL, who join or renew at the $150 level are entitled to a free non-resident card.
-Please contact the Friends of the Detroit Public Library office for details.
+Please contact the Detroit Public Library Friends Foundation office for details.

 Any Detroit company may apply for a company card to borrow materials from the Main Library.
 Non-Detroit companies may apply for a non-resident company card to borrow materials from the Main Library for an annual fee of $100.
 Requests must be submitted on company letterhead to: